Parameterizing Path Partitions: -hardness results

 \begin{claim} $G'=(V',E')$ is bipartite and 5-degenerate. \end{claim} \begin{proof} We can make the claimed bipartition explicit by writing $V'=A' \cup B'$, where $A'=A \cup \{x_2,x_4,y_1,y_3,y_5\}$ and $B'=B \cup \{x_1,x_3,x_5,y_2,y_4\}$ (see \autoref{bipartitefig}).

 Hence, $G'$ is bipartite.
 Now we prove that $G'$ is 5-degenerate.
-As the maximum degree of~$G$ is three and as the construction of $G'$ will add two more neighbors to each vertex of $A\cup B$, vertices from $A\cup B$ have maximum degree~5 within~$G'$.
-Hence, we can remove them one-by-one in a first phase.
-Now, observe that the induced graph $G'[X\cup Y]$ remains, with $X=\{x_i\mid i\in [5]\}$ and $Y=\{y_i\mid i\in [5]\}$, and this graph again has maximum degree~4.
-Hence, we can remove all vertices of $X\cup Y$ one-by-one in a second phase, this way completely exhausting $V'$. \end{proof}
+As the maximum degree of~$G$ is 3 and as the construction of $G'$ will add two more neighbors to each vertex of $A\cup B$, vertices from $A\cup B$ have degree at most~5 in~$G'$.
+Moreover, vertices $x_1$, $x_3$, $x_5$, $y_1$, $y_3$ and $y_5$ have degree~1 or 2 in $G'$.
+Thus, any induced subgraph containing a vertex other than $x_2$, $x_4$, $y_2$, $y_4$ has some vertex of degree at most~5.
+Moreover, the subgraph induced by these four vertices is a 4-cycle.
+Thus, $G'$ is 5-degenerate. \end{proof}